HackSoftware/django-enum-choices/README.md

 As with forms, there are 2 general rules of thumb:

-1. If you have declared an `EnumChoiceField` in the `Meta.fields` for a given `Meta.model`, you need to inherit `EnumChoiceFilterMixin` in your filter class & everything will be taken care of.
+1. If you have declared an `EnumChoiceField` in the `Meta.fields` for a given `Meta.model`, you need to inherit `EnumChoiceFilterMixin` in your filter class & everything will be taken care of automatically.
 2. If you hare declaring an explicit field, without a model, you need to specify the `Enum` class & the `choice_builder`, if a custom one is used.

 ### By using a `Meta` inner class and inheriting from `EnumChoiceFilterMixin`